Spiral Zone: Toys

 Although best known for producing toys of construction vehicles, Tonka licensed the rights to Spiral Zone from Bandai and created a line of seven-inch figures that were later based on the animated series.
-The toy line, which hit the market in 1986, comprised four of the five original Zone Riders and all five original Black Widows, plus their vehicles, six cloth uniforms, and six equipment sets.
+The toyline, which hit the market in 1986, comprised four of the five original Zone Riders and all five original Black Widows, plus their vehicles, six cloth uniforms, and six equipment sets.

-However, the cancellation of the series left the figures of Zone Riders Anastacia, Tucker, and Franklin, Black Widows Crook and Raw Meat, and a Zone Generator playset out of Tonka's 1988 release.
+The cancellation of the series, however, left the figures of Zone Riders Anastacia, Tucker, and Franklin, Black Widows Crook and Raw Meat, and a Zone Generator playset out of Tonka's 1988 release.
 The figures were also highly detailed, but were not as articulated as the Japanese figures.
 Each figure has a special audio cassette tape.

 Home video

 Tonka first released Spiral Zone on VHS in 1987 with two episodes per tape.
 Only three tapes were produced before the series was cancelled.
-Tonka has not announced plans to release the series on DVD.
-However, an unofficial DVD set containing all 65 episodes and bonus materials was released in November 2006 by SpiralZone.com, with the cooperation of the show's supervising director, Pierre de Celles.
-The site's operator said that de Celles volunteered for the project by providing the original master tapes of the series, which were converted to DVD.
+Tonka has not announced plans to release the series on DVD, but an unofficial DVD set containing all 65 episodes and bonus materials was released in November 2006 by SpiralZone.com, with the cooperation of the show's supervising director, Pierre DeCelles.
+The site's operator said that DeCelles volunteered for the project by providing the original master tapes of the series, which were converted to DVD.
 He added that Tonka and parent firm Hasbro never responded to his offers to acquire the rights.